Nations Online Logo

 Geography:

-Location: Korea is a peninsula country in Northeast Asia bordering China and Russia to the north, and Japan to the southeast.
-The Korean peninsula is surrounded by Yellow Sea, East China Sea, and East Sea (Sea of Japan).
+Location: South Korea occupies the southern part of the Korean peninsula, the peninsula is surrounded by Yellow Sea, East China Sea, and East Sea (Sea of Japan).

 (entire Korean Peninsula including North Korea: 222 154 sq km) (85 774 sq. mi.)